djplaner/Content-Interface-Tweak/README.md

 ![to HTML in Blackboard](https://live.staticflickr.com/65535/50098686822_692a3634c3_c_d.jpg)

-# How?

-# How to use it with Blackboard Learn
+# How to use it with Blackboard Learn?

 The following instructions are specific for Blackboard Learn (the basics apply to other technologies) and focus on how to prepare a Content Area to host/display the HTML content.

-## Step 1 - Add the Javascript/CSS
+### Step 1 - Add the Javascript/CSS

 The transformation of the HTML relies on some Javascript/CSS which needs to be included in the Blackboard Learn page.
 To do this: